Texas Assistance and Financial Aid Programs.

 Employment Services, Case Management, and Grants

 Low income families in Texas can receive a number of services from a community action agency.
 Case managers can help you find a job, access education services, and apply for government grants.
-More community action agencies in Texas.
+More information on community action agencies in Texas.

 Texas Employment and Training Assistance